 Around the same time, we built a new application that was more streamlined and mobile-optimized.
 With those changes we saw really substantial enrollment growth in the first few years.

 Jennie: But I know that it wasn’t all just smooth sailing after that.
 Can you speak a little bit about other times when you’ve needed to adapt your strategy?

 Allyson: In 2014 our enrollments started to plateau.
 We realized that as our applicant pool grew, we needed a smarter admissions process through which to manage and guide prospective students.
 That was when we got rid of the letters of recommendation, in addition to some other operational changes, like redesigning our recruiter territories.

 We also needed to add programs to sustain our growth.
-We used a market analysis that EAB’s COE Forum completed for us, which compared program offerings against labor market data to find those with the highest-potential.
+We used a market analysis that EAB’s Professional and Adult Education Forum completed for us, which compared program offerings against labor market data to find those with the highest-potential.
 Houston is a very healthcare-centric city, and EAB helped us identify several healthcare-oriented programs that would appeal to local students.

 Jennie: How have you kept the forward momentum going since then?

 Allyson: Most recently, we’ve turned more attention to our lead generation and targeting strategies.
 In 2016, we were looking to recruit for several new programs and to expand the reach of some of the existing ones.
 At the same time, EAB was in the early stages of developing a new audience-creation model using big consumer data.